spiritorai/spiritor/README.md

 > Your data is your data.
 >
-> As of March 1, 2023, data sent to the OpenAI API will not be used to train or improve OpenAI models (unless you explicitly opt in).
+> As of March 1, 2023, data sent to the OpenAI API will not be used to train or improve OpenAI models (unless you explicitely opt in).
 One advantage to opting in is that the models may get better at your use case over time.
 >
 > To help identify abuse, API data may be retained for up to 30 days, after which it will be deleted (unless otherwise required by law).
 For trusted customers with sensitive applications, zero data retention may be available.
 With zero data retention, request and response bodies are not persisted to any logging mechanism and exist only in memory in order to serve the request.